Skip to main content

 </ThemeProvider>

-Every new provider adds another level of indentation.
-The ordering matters but isn't obvious.
-Adding, removing, or reordering providers means carefully editing nested JSX.
+Every new provider tacks on another level of indentation, the ordering matters but isn't obvious from looking, and adding, removing, or reordering providers means carefully surgery on nested JSX.
 It's a maintenance tax that scales linearly with your provider count.

-Here's a composeProviders utility that reduces the nesting to a flat list:
+Here's a composeProviders utility that flattens the nesting into a plain list:

 composeProviders.ts